MathAdventurer/EVSense/README.md

 # EVSense

-The repository of *EVSense: A Robust and Scalable Approach to Non-Intrusive EV Charging Detection*
+The repository of EVSense: A Robust and Scalable Approach to Non-Intrusive EV Charging Detection.

 > Authors: Xudong Wang, Guoming Tang

 ## What is EVSense

- A DNN model designed for household EV charging detection only using the aggregated load curve, so called **non-intrusive EV charging detection**.
+ A DNN model designed for household EV charging detection only using the aggregated load curve, so called *non-intrusive EV charging detection*.

 ## What dose this project contain